 "Dearest Everyone, I just want to say how thankful I am for everyone's support and how much it means to me.
 You all gave me the strength to never give up and now through the help of others my appeal has been successful.
 This was and still is a hard journey for me but I have realised it's not just about me anymore, it is much bigger.
 I had a letter from someone saying that I have given them hope to fight for justice and not to give up.
 Maybe that is why God chose me to go through all of this because I had friends to help me when I fell but also so I could give hope to others.
 It is not over yet and I don't know when it will be but please know that I am grateful to everyone.
 The truth always comes out, you just need people to believe in it.
 Thank you for believing in me."

-Following Stacey's full appeal hearing at the Royal Courts of Justice on 13th November 2014, Stacey's appeal has been granted, her murder appeal has been quashed, and a retrial has been ordered.
+Following Stacey's full appeal hearing at the Royal Courts of Justice on 13th November 2014, Stacey's appeal has been granted, her murder conviction has been quashed, and a retrial has been ordered.
+The retrial is expected to last approximately two weeks.

 On the 8thMarch 2010, at the age of only 18, Stacey was convicted of murdering Vince Francis, and sentenced to life imprisonment.